flokkr/docker-krb5/README.md

-Experimental krb5 Kerberos container.
-(WORK IN PROGRESS)
+# Experimental UNSECURE krb5 Kerberos container.

 Only for development.
 Not for production.